Tais993/Async-programming/index.md

 Since it's sync code, it's easy to read.
 Since the same (virtual) thread always runs the code, it's also so much easier to debug.

-### Example

 So let's, just take a look at an example.
-Is it actually so perfect, I mean there have to be some issues right?

-*Note, this is non-existent Java code, creation of the virtual thread would be a bit different, but everything else would be the same*
+*Note, the way the virtual thread is created doesn't exist, it'd look something like this though*
 ```java
 public class Application {
    public static void main(String[] args) {